fxaeberhard/RedCMS/README.markdown

 Install
 ----------------------

-1. REQUIREMENT
+1. Requirements

-1.1.
-Required Apache Module:
+	1. Required Apache Module:
 mod-rewrite

-1.1 Optional Apache Module:
+	2. Optional Apache Module:
 mod-curl

-#INSTALL
+2. Install
-## Create a new database
+	1. Create a new database
-## load the content of the file "db/redcms-default.sql"
+	2. load the content of the file "db/redcms-default.sql"
-## Edit config file index.php to provide db connection settings and the relative path to RedCMS
+	3. Edit config file index.php to provide db connection settings and the relative path to RedCMS
+	4. If you are using RedCMS in a subdirectory of your webserver, open *.htaccess* file, and change:
+		RewriteBase /
+	to
+		RewriteBase <your directory>

 Build
 ----------------------
-# REQUIREMENT
+1. Requirements
-## To build you need Apache Ant installed
+	1. Apache Ant
-# INSTALL
-## Then you will need to get YUI Builder <http://yuilibrary.com/projects/builder>  and copy it at the root directory of your RedCMS install
+	2. [YUI Builder](http://yuilibrary.com/projects/builder) (copy this at the root directory of your RedCMS install)
+2. Build
-## Then type "ant" in the command line at the root directory of your RedCMS install
+	1. Type "ant all" in the command line at the root directory of your RedCMS install